Ramen Sensei Mr Akasako of Muteppou visits Gumshara

 I have to confess that it was a lot of fun, like getting two bowls of ramen in one.
 Onomatopia had the fish one, from which I tried a mouthful, and like mine, the whole nature of his ramen was completely altered.
 The components of the fish flavour ball were elusive, and the only thing that we managed to ascertain was the use of fish powder; what powder we did not find out.

 The best is saved for last, of course.
 Here are Gumshara's Chef Mori and his Sensei, an easygoing humble man with a great love of ramen and a desire, along with Mori, to continue to work and develop their dishes.

-Gumshara will introduce these flavour balls soon, so keep an eye out for them when you next visit Gumshara for your fix of Chronic.
+Gumshara will introduce these flavour balls soon, so keep an eye out for them when you next visit Gumshara for your fix.